MiQ71/joplin-docker-compose/README.md

 # Joplin Docker Compose Example

-Example Docker Compose configuration for running a self-hosted Joplin Server with PostgreSQL behind Traefik.
+Example Docker Compose setup for running a self-hosted Joplin Server with PostgreSQL behind Traefik.

-This repository provides a simple starting point for users who want to host their own Joplin Server using Docker Compose and a reverse proxy.
+This repository provides a simple and reproducible starting point for hosting Joplin Server with Docker Compose and a reverse proxy.

+## Why this repository exists

+This repository contains the example configuration used in my article about self-hosting Joplin.

+The goal is to provide a simple and reproducible setup that can be used as a starting point for your own installation.

+The configuration is intentionally kept simple and focuses on the components I use in my own homelab environment.

 ## Features